runtimeverification/llvm-backend/docs/embedding.md

 * C (and therefore any language with a C FFI)

-These bindings are most appropriate for implementing features that programmatically maniulate the KORE data structures in the context of a larger tool.
+These bindings are most appropriate for implementing features that programmatically manipulate the KORE data structures in the context of a larger tool.
 For example, the C bindings can be used to implement efficient evaluation of concrete side conditions for symbolic terms.